April 29, 2013

 Although the actual creation of the Mind Map will help recall a lot of information, you will still have to revise the map thoroughly.
 Repeating information and identifying the connections is a good way to remember information in the long run.

 The branches are a simple and visually stimulating way to take a subject and chunk of all of the vital points into one neat section.
 You can use arrows to link certain piece of information together which are on separate branches.
 This trail helps you to make essays or speeches flow as you can see the relationship between the branches.
-In essay writing, this is especially important as you can prioritise the amount of time spent writing about key pieces of information and making the information which you include relevant.
+In essay writing, this is especially important as you can prioritize the amount of time spent writing about key pieces of information and making the information which you include relevant.

 One Last Thing – DIY

-This last piece of advice and it gets its own title because I cannot stress enough how important this is.
-To get the maximum memorable benefits you have to create your own Mind Map rather than share someone else’s.
+o get the maximum memorable benefits you have to create your own Mind Map rather than share someone else’s.
 Like the semantic network model, it should be your own interpretation of information.
 You will find it more difficult to understand someone else’s Mind Map as the way they associate and connect information may not be familiar to you.
 It takes hardly any time to create a Mind Map and it will save you far more time revising the information, so no excuses!